laher/toasties-galore/PITCHME.md

 ---

-# Seamless Deploys: The Rolling Update
+@title[Seamless Deploys: The Rolling Update]

 Stop listening, keep handling ... e.g.

 .code -edit ./tpi/http.go /^func GracefulShutdown/,/^}/

 Continues processing in-flight requests, while making way for a newer deployment.

+Note:

 : Your platform (e.g. ECS/K8s/...) will hopefully support some kind of load-balancing and rolling update process.
 : When you receive an interrupt from a 'kill' or similar: